How the health assessment works

 The employer is required to arrange and pay for their workers' health assessment.
 This includes referrals, tests and reasonable travel expenses for any further investigations required to complete the health assessment (e.g. CT scans, respiratory physician assessments).

-- Section 1 is completed by the employer.
+- Employer section is completed by the employer.
 It includes information about the AMA, the employer, the worker's position (PDF, 380KB), similar exposure groups (PDF, 111KB) and the health risks associated with employment.

-- Section 2 is completed by the worker.
+- Worker section is completed by the worker.
 It documents the worker's personal details as well as work and medical history information.
 Photo ID must be brought to the assessment.

-- Section 3 is completed by an examining medical officer and details clinical findings.
+- Examination section is completed by an examining medical officer and details clinical findings.

-- Section 4 (the health assessment report) is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
+- The health assessment report is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
 Only this section is forwarded to the employer.

-Note: The AMA only completes section 4 when all examinations and follow up investigations, including the chest X-ray examination, are complete.
+Note: The AMA only completes the assessment section when all examinations and follow up investigations, including the chest X-ray examination, are complete.

 Health assessment forms

-- Form number CMSHR 1 – Health assessment form version 5 (first published 1 March 2019).
+- Form number CMSHR 2 – Exit assessment form version 5 (first published 10 August 2020).
 This replaces version 4.

-- Form number CMSHR 3 – Former worker assessment form version 1 (first published 1 March 2019).
+- Form number CMSHR 3 – Former worker assessment form version 2 (first published 10 August 2020) This replaces version 1.

 Chest X-ray examination